 MLP is a test version of a product designed to delight customers and gain their love.
 It aims at providing solutions to customers and an excellent buying experience.

-MVP is a version of a product company launches for the first time that has the bare minimum features designed to solve customers’ problems and be viable in the market.
-It’s necessary to test the product.
+MVP is a version of a product a company launches for the first time.
+It has minimal features designed to solve customers’ problems and be viable in the market.
+It’s also necessary to test the product.

-Let’s review the necessary steps to develop MLP for your company.
+Here are the steps you need to take to develop MLP for your company:

 - Pay attention to design.
-Your main aim as a brand owner is to ensure a seamless user experience.
-It implies great usability.
-Your website should be clear, simple, credible, accessible, and relevant for users.
-To make customers love your brand and come back, you need to ensure seamless interaction.
+Your main aim as a brand owner is to ensure a seamless user experience, especially when it comes to usability.
+Your website should be clear-cut, intuitive, credible, accessible, and relevant for users.
+To make customers love your brand and revisit your website, you need to ensure seamless interaction.
 You can enhance the user experience by developing responsive design, keeping your site simple and visually appealing, and using white space.

 - Create a community.
-By building a community, you can create an online presence.
-Collaborate with marketers to establish communities on marketing channels your target audience uses most often and effectively promote your product.
-To identify the necessary platforms, it’s advisable to conduct research.
+You can create an online presence by building a community on social media.
+Collaborate with marketers to establish communities on communication channels your target audience uses most often and effectively promote your product.
+Consider conducting research to identify your customers’ preferable platforms.
 As a result, you’ll be able to gather loyal customers around your brand.

 - Share your story.
-Customers need to know about the company they purchase with.
-That’s why you need to tell your story, your goals, and your principles.
+Customers need to know more about the company they purchase from.
+That’s why you need to tell your story, share your goals, and manifest your principles.

-- Collect useful feedback from customers.
-Of course, you can’t get the love of customers by simply collecting data.
-However, by listening to your customers and giving them what they need, you can achieve it.
-Feedback from consumers is very important since it can highlight the areas of your product that require improvement.
+- Collect valuable customer feedback.
+Of course, you can’t get customers’ love and trust simply by collecting data.
+However, listening to your customers and giving them what they need can do the trick.
+Feedback from consumers is imperative since it can highlight the areas of your product that require improvement.
 Your clients can tell what they like and don’t like about your product.
-Use this information to improve your product and give users a solution they need.
+Use this information to improve your product and give users the solution they need.

-- Implement the minimum.
-Remember, it’s important to launch the minimum features and design to save costs.
-If you spend a lot of costs on a product that your target audience doesn’t fully like, you risk paying double the price.
+- Implement only minimal features.
+Remember, it’s vital to launch the minimal features and design to save costs.
+If you spend a lot of money on a fully developed product your target audience doesn’t actually like, you risk paying twice.

 Congrats, now you know the importance of MLP, the difference between MLP and MVP, and how to build MLP.
-Make use of your knowledge to improve your business.
-Employ SendPulse’s tools to promote your products.
+Make use of your knowledge to improve your business, and employ SendPulse’s tools to promote your products.